klebgenomics/Kleborate/README.md

 Kleborate outputs a simple categorical virulence score, and if resistance screening is enabled, an antimicrobial resistance score as well.
 These scores provide a rough categorisation of the strains to facilitate monitoring resistance-virulence convergence:

-* The virulence score ranges from 0 to 3:
+* The virulence score ranges from 0 to 5:
   * 0 = no virulence loci
-  * 1 = only yersiniabactin
+  * 1 = yersiniabactin only
-  * 2 = one or more virulence loci other than yersiniabactin (colibactin, aerobactin, salmochelin, hypermucoidy or any combination of these)
+  * 2 = yersiniabactin and colibactin, or colibactin only
-  * 3 = yersiniabactin and one or more other virulence loci
+  * 3 = aerobactin and/or salmochelin only (without yersiniabactin or colibactin)
+  * 4 = aerobactin and/or salmochelin with yersiniabactin (without colibactin)
+  * 5 = yersiniabactin, colibactin and aerobactin and/or salmochelin
-* The resistance score ranges from 0 to 2:
+* The resistance score ranges from 0 to 3:
-  * 0 = no ESBL, no carbapenemase
+  * 0 = no ESBL, no carbapenemase (regardless of colistin resistance)
-  * 1 = ESBL, no carbapenemase
+  * 1 = ESBL, no carbapenemase (regardless of colistin resistance)
-  * 2 = Carbapenemase (whether or not ESBL is present)
+  * 2 = Carbapenemase without colistin resistance (regardless of ESBL)
+  * 3 = Carbapenemase with colistin resistance (regardless of ESBL)

 When resistance screening is enabled, Kleborate also quantifies how many resistance genes are present and how many resistance classes have at least one gene.
-Since on resistance class can have multiple genes (as is often the case for the intrinsic genes in the Bla class), the gene count is typically higher than the class count.
+Since a resistance class can have multiple genes (as is often the case for the intrinsic genes in the Bla class), the gene count is typically higher than the class count.